ssk-d/fireflutter/README.md

 }
 ```

-- Open the 5 files and update the package name to `com.sonub.fireflutter` (or with your app's package name).
+- Open the 5 files and update the package name to `com.fireflutter.app` (or with your app's package name).

   - android/app/src/main/AndroidManifest.xml
   - android/app/src/debug/AndroidManifest.xml